PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

   - On click of `Edit`, open edit report page.
   - On click of `Delete`, open delete confirmation dialog.
   - On click of `Download PDF`, submits download request.
-- `Download PDF` action of any particular report will be disable if download request for that same report is in WIATING or IN_PROGRESS state.
+- `Download PDF` action of any particular report will be disabled.
+On hover, shows tooltip message.
+  - If the download request for that same report is in WAITING or IN_PROGRESS state.
+  - If aggregate reports have no app reports available.
 - On click of any record, opens view page of that report
 - For Joint page, This page shows data for both individuals.